nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

         - returns a integer instead of a boolean
         - accepts an integer for binary control of the automatic acknowledgement feature per pipe

+.. automethod:: circuitpython_nrf24l01.rf24.RF24.set_auto_ack

+    :param bool enable: The state of the automatic acknowledgement feature about a specified data pipe.
+    :param int pipe_number: The specific data pipe number in range [0, 5] to apply the ``enable`` parameter.
+If this parameter is not specified the ``enable`` parameter is applied to all data pipes.
+If this parameter is not in range [0, 5], then a `IndexError` exception is thrown.

+    .. versionadded:: 1.2.4

+.. automethod:: circuitpython_nrf24l01.rf24.RF24.get_auto_ack

+    :param int pipe_number: The specific data pipe number in range [0, 5] concerning the setting for the automatic acknowledgment feature.
+If this parameter is not in range [0, 5], then a `IndexError` exception is thrown.
+If this parameter is not specified, then the data returned is about data pipe 0.

+    .. versionadded:: 1.2.4

 arc
 ******************************